 Integrity Questionnaire (squares) – This questionnaire aims to predict counterproductive and problematic work behaviours.
 You are requested to judge what your own behaviour is like in certain situations compared to other people.

 mapTQ is cut-e's testing portal.
 Candidates who need to pass a cut-e test must log in through mapTQ's portal (you will be provided with login information) and access their assessments there.

 Receive cut-e tips, practice tests, and sample questions with JobTestPrep's cut-e PrepPacks™, which are styled after the real exams.

 The Australian branch of cut-e is merged with Psylutions, a local consulting firm.
 Thus, Psylutions cut-e Australia provides psychometric and behavioural assessments as well as organisational consulting services.
 The psychometric and behavioural assessments are the same assessments cut-e uses independently.

 cut-e's tests are diverse and full of complexities.
 They have unique characteristics and are typically a lot shorter than other assessments.
 If you are given a test that is only one minute long, it means you have only one minute to secure the job.
 Remember that it’s easier for a company to say no than it is to say yes.
 Practising these tests isn't just a fun activity to do on a rainy day; it’s going to make the difference between getting a job offer and not.

 Let us help you perform to the best of your abilities and increase your chances of getting the job you want.
-Use our cut-e packs to practise numerical, verbal, discovering rules, and inductive reasoning tests as well as try out our professional situational judgement pack.
+Use our cut-e packs to practise numerical, verbal, discovering rules, and inductive reasoning tests.
+We also recommend trying out our professional situational judgement pack.
+Start preparing today!

 cut-e and other trademarks are the property of their respective trademark holders.
 None of the trademark holders are affiliated with JobTestPrep or this website.